isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Lipstick Plant.md

 <section>
   <h4>Sun and soil needs:</h4>
   <p>This plant thrives in <a href="/page-index/horticulture-techniques/gauging-light/">less than 4 hours of direct sunlight or 4-8 hours of indirect sunlight</a>.
-Plants do best in <a href="/page-index/horticulture-techniques/soil/">loamy soil mixed with chunky organic soil amendments like cococoir</a>.
-These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">organic matter</a> and grit to let the roots breathe.</p>
+Plants  do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a><a> at least 10cm deep</a>.
+These plants are vulnerable to <a href="/page-index/plant-problems/root-rot/">root rot</a>, so ensure that your soil has plenty of <a href="/page-index/horticulture-techniques/soil-amendments/">chunky organic matter like cocochips or cococoir</a> to let the roots breathe.</p>
 	<p>This plant is highly drought tolerant but will not survive <a href="/page-index/plant-problems/waterlogging/">waterlogging</a>.
 It is best to let the soil dry out before misting or watering.</p>
 	<br>
 </section>